 See Page 2 for Sampling Instructions.
 Send your sample(s), completed submission form and payment to the address listed above.
-Please make check payable to the University of Massachusetts (UMass).
+If you hand-deliver your sample, samples cannot be dropped off inside the lab; a gray drop box is mounted on the building exterior.
+Please make check payable to "UMass".